 Think of the 72-hour report as a mid-status report.
 It is meant to explain what disaster mitigation steps you are already taking and show the insurance company how your efforts will ultimately save them money.
 To demonstrate this, you’ll want to showcase:

-Psychrometric conditions in the affected areas to demonstrate that you have removed excessive water vapor from the air and water from affected materials
+Psychrometric conditions in the affected areas to demonstrate that you have removed excessive water vapour from the air and water from affected materials.

 The final report: the entire restoration process, from start to finish